peterhinch/micropython-mqtt/NO_NET.md

 # 3. The ESP8266

 To use the precompiled build, follow the instructions in 3.1 below.
+The remainder of the ESP8266 documentation is for those wishing to modify the ESP8266 code.

 The firmware toggles pin 0 to indicate that the code is running.
 Pin 2 is driven low when broker connectivity is present.
 On the reference board this results in the blue LED indicating connectivity status and the red LED flashing while running.

-The remainder of the ESP8266 documentation is for those wishing to modify the ESP8266 code.
-Since the Pyboard and the ESP8266 communicate via GPIO pins the UART/USB interface is available for debugging.
+Since the Pyboard and the ESP8266 communicate via GPIO pins the UART/USB interface is available for checking status messages and debugging.

 # 3.1 Installing the precompiled build